shaomq2187/TransSfP/README.md

 # TransSfP
-Repository for paper "Transparent Shape from a Single View Polarization Image"
+Repository for paper "Transparent Shape from a Single View Polarization Image" (ICCV 2023)

 We provide dataset and codes of TransSfP.